Kandy-IO/kandy-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

 ## Get Started

 This section provides an example of creating your Android project and using the Anonymous Call Mobile SDK in your project.
-Android Studio 3.3 is used for this example, but you may use your development environment of choice to create your project.
+Android Studio 3.4.2 is used for this example, but you may use your development environment of choice to create your project.

 ### Create your Android project

-The following procedure uses Android Studio IDE to illustrate adding the Anonymous Call Mobile SDK library file to the Android application's build path.
+The following procedure uses Android Studio IDE to create a simple application which can use Anonymous Call MobileSDK.

 1. Open the development environment (in this example, Android Studio).
 2. Click **Start a new Android Studio project**.